Jasonzon/Jasonzon/README.md

 - 💻 I'm specialized in Reactjs and its ecosystem

-- 🔭 I’m currently looking for a web development internship in 2024 in Montpellier
+- 🔭 I’m currently working at @Teads as a Software Engineer Intern

 - 📫 How to reach me **jazzmoret@gmail.com**

 # Languages and Tools: